MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 Now that the Buttons are Configured let us add some Models and the Clipping Objects to the Scene.

-For demonstration we have provided with 5 different 3D models for this tutorial, which are present as the child Objects of the **ModelParent** in the Hierarchy.
+For demonstration, we have provided with 5 different 3D models for this tutorial, which are present as the child Objects of the **ModelParent** in the Hierarchy.

 ![mrlearning-appx](images\mrlearning-appx\Tutorial1-Section4-Step2-1.png)

 In the Hierarchy Click on **ButtonParent** object and on the Inspector widow Expand the **ViewControlScript** now you could find the **Modles[]** Field which indicates the No of 3D models in the Scene.

 ![mrlearning-appx](images\mrlearning-appx\Tutorial1-Section4-Step2-2.png)

 Now in the Inspector window expand the **Models[]** field.
 Enter the No of 3D model you would like to have on the Scene, hear in our case it would be 5.

 Now Drag and Drop the 3D Models one by one From the **ModelParent** Object in the hierarchy.

 ![mrlearning-appx](images\mrlearning-appx\Tutorial1-Section4-Step2-3.png)

 Now we will add the **Clipping object** to the Scene,